ItsKillionaire/TradeSignalFlux/README.md

 ### `.env` File (Sensitive Information)

-Create a file named `.env` in the root directory of the project and populate it with your API keys and Telegram details. **Do NOT commit this file to Git.**
+Create a file named `.env` in the root directory of the project and populate it with your API keys and Telegram details.

 ```dotenv
 NEWSAPI_KEY="YOUR_NEWSAPI_KEY"